Ojkanje: History

 Ojkanje singing originated in its form in the Dinaric region.
 It especially thrived among the rural population of the Dalmatian hinterland and surrounding regions.

 Ivan Lovrić (1756—1777) mentions ojkanje as part of Morlach culture.

 In the beginning of the 20th century, the Croatian Peasant Party began organizing folklore festivals which focused on rural traditions through their charitable wing.
 Traditional dancing, music, regional costumes were the main focus, especially in the 1920s and 1930s, with Ojkanje singing being an important addition.

 In 2008, ojkanje singing was nominated by the Croatian Ministry of Culture for inscription on the UNESCO Urgent Safeguarding list.
 2010, it was inscribed in UNESCOs List of Intangible Cultural Heritage in Need of Urgent Safeguarding as representative of Croatia.

+In 2012 it was included into the national register of the intangible cultural heritage of Serbia.

 Modern day

 Over the years, Ojkanje singing was passed down from generations, with singers learning directly from their accomplished predecessors.
 However, the last century has seen significant changes in the traditional rural life, with younger generations migrating to cities and modern ways overtaking certain traditional practices, resulting in the decline of Ojkanje singing.

 Many folklore groups have been performing to keep Ojkanje singing alive.
 A prominent group, "KUD Promina" from Oklaj was formed by five locals from the area to preserve and perform their region's local Ojkanje singing, and their success insured them an appearance in the official video on UNESCO's website.
 Other cultural groups (KUDs) noted by UNESCO that are active in preserving Ojkanje are "Sveta Magareta" from Velika Jelsa near Karlovac, "Gacka" from Ličko Lešće, "Radovin" from Radovin, "Sveti Nikola Tavelic" from Lišane Ostrovičke, and notable people from Srijane (near Trilj) and Kokorici (near Vrgorac).
 Croatian public television has aired numerous programs on ojkanje groups and reviving the custom among young people.

 Examples of other groups include "KUD Petrova Gora - Kordun" Beograd, and "KUD Kordun - Inđija", formed by ethnic Serbs from the Kordun region of Croatia, but now perform throughout Serbia.
 There are numerous festivals and cultural events throughout the region that display Ojkanje singing to the public.

 The village of Prigrevica in Sombor, Serbia, and other places in Vojvodina settled by Military Frontiersmen has the musical tradition of Ojkanje.